NVIDIA-Genomics-Research/Compute4COVID/long_read_basecalling/README.md

 The input data for bonito is in the form of one or more `.fast5` files containing the raw data output from the sequencer.

-We provide some example `.fast5` files from ONT sequencing of SARS-CoV-2 using the [ARCTIC](https://artic.network/ncov-2019) protocol, collected by the [CADDE project](https://www.caddecentre.org/covid19/) [Citation](http://virological.org/t/first-report-of-covid-19-in-south-america/409).
+We provide some example `.fast5` files from ONT sequencing of SARS-CoV-2 using the [ARCTIC](https://artic.network/ncov-2019) protocol, collected by the [CADDE](https://www.caddecentre.org/covid19/) project.
+(Citation: http://virological.org/t/first-report-of-covid-19-in-south-america/409).

 This is located in the `data` directory.

 To extract the data use the following command: